whygreedy/sql-job-analysis/README.md

 - **Must-have skills:** Python, Tableau, Excel, R and SQL are the most common skills mentioned, indicating their significance in the field of data analysis.
 - **Cloud Computing and Big Data:** Knowledge of cloud-based data warehouse solutions like BigQuery and Snowflake, along with tools for data streaming and workflow management like Kafka, Spark, and Airflow, underscores the shift towards cloud-based analytics and real-time data processing in modern data analysis roles.
-- These insights suggest that a combination of languages (SQL, Python, R), data visualization tools (Tableau, Looker), big data tools (BigQuery, Kafka, Snowflake), and version control systems (Git, GitHub) are highly valued in data analyst roles.
+- These insights suggest that a combination of languages (SQL, Python, R), data visualization tools (Tableau, Power BI, Looker), big data tools (BigQuery, Kafka, Snowflake), and version control systems (Git, GitHub) are highly valued in data analyst roles.

 ### 3. Top Demanded Skills For Data Analyst Jobs